 Is your site easy to navigate?

 User experience has become the most important aspect of online advertising.
 Visitors come to you for information.
-They must find their fix intuitively, or you will loose them to your competition.
-Your navigation should to be logical, easy to follow and give instant information.
+They must find their fix intuitively, or you will lose them to your competition.
+Your navigation should be logical, easy to follow, and give instant information.

 If your site is and hard to navigate, it’s time for an update.